 - Salt – also a flavor enhancer, it helps balance the sweetness, so it's not overwhelming

-Tips for making the best gluten free cut out sugar cookies
+Tips for making the best cut out gluten free sugar cookies

 No matter for what occasion you’re making these gluten free roll out cookies, they’re sure to be a hit.
 To ensure you achieve the perfect soft, frosted sugar cookies, follow my tips below.